task-proxemics/XLeRobot/README.md

 - 🔧 Metal Mesh bottom enables easy mounting of components
 - 📦 Perfect for storage and transportation of items
 - 📏 Ideal height for common household surfaces—from stovetop to coffee table
+- 📏 Also the plane size is compact to directly to put in any rooms.

     </td>
     </tr>